 In 2016, El Molino Viejo celebrated its 200 year anniversary.

 - The materials used to construct the mill were meticulously thought out.
 The lower walls are five feet thick and composed of oven-baked brick and volcanic tuff, while the walls of the upper level are built from layers of sun-dried adobe slabs.
 Rafters, ceiling, and beams are made of local pine and sycamore; the roof is tiled.
 The whole surface of the building is covered with mortar made from lime derived from burnt sea-shells, and buttresses supporting three corners supply additional strength.
 These were needed not only as reinforcement against earthquakes, but also to counteract the vibration of the machinery.

-- The present entrance room (with its collection of antique paintings and furnishings) served as the Grinding Room of the mill.
-Here the heavy millstones ground the grain harvested on the mission lands.
+- The entrance room (with its collection of antique paintings and furnishings) served as the Grinding Room of the mill.
+Here, the heavy millstones ground the grain harvested on the mission lands.
 A set of millstones, discovered by General George Patton during his childhood in this area, has been preserved on the patio.

 - Outside of The Mill is an attractive, well-maintained garden highlighting native California trees and plants.
 The centerpiece of the garden is the Pomegranate Patio where many civic, educational, and organizational events are held during the spring and summer months.
-This patio is the home of the Magical Music At The Mill chamber music concerts each summer.
+This patio is the home of the Magical Music At The Mill chamber music concerts every summer.